Davidjustice28/crm-project/README.md

 *currently working on building a todo-list like feature for adding reminders*

 I need to finish the following:
-1. Buils reminders completion button functionality
+1. Build reminders completion button functionality
 2. Update styling
 3. Add local storage